Ken Tschumper

-Ken Tschumper (born April 24, 1950) is an American farmer and politician.
+Kenneth P. Tschumper (April 24, 1950 – December 19, 2024) was an American farmer and politician.

+Life and career

 Born in La Crescent, Minnesota, Tschumper received his bachelor's degree from Winona State University and went to graduate school at Saint Mary's University of Minnesota.
 He was a dairy farmer.
-He served as a Democrat in the Minnesota House of Representatives in 2007 and 2008.
+He served as a Democrat in the Minnesota House of Representatives from 2007 to 2009.
 Tschumper was a 2012 Democratic candidate for District 28B of the Minnesota House of Representatives.
 In 2014, he ran for Houston County commissioner.
 One of his main points is to ban frac sand.
-He owns a farm in LaCrescent, Minnesota, with 3,200 acres and 35 cows.
+He owned a farm in LaCrescent, Minnesota, with 3,200 acres and 35 cows.

+Tschumper died from cancer on December 19, 2024, at the age of 74.